E3SM-Project/scorpio/README.md

 A high-level Parallel I/O Library for structured grid applications.
 This library was derived from the [Parallel I/O library](https://github.com/NCAR/ParallelIO).

-## Website
+## Documentation

+The latest documentation is available [here](https://docs.e3sm.org/scorpio/html/index.html).
-For complete documentation, see the HTML documentation in the docs/html directory.
+For complete documentation, also see the HTML documentation in the docs/html directory.

 ## Nightly Tests